-Named for a scarred Green Moray Eel who could proudly say “you should see the other guy” “Scarface” is a high-ledge dive site that is a little shallower than Captain Mike’s or Area 51.
-At 65′ on top of the ledge and 80′ at the sand, “Scarface” is a great site for novice to experienced drift divers.
+Named for a scarred Green moray eel who could proudly say “you should see the other guy” Scarface is a high-ledge dive site that is a little shallower than Captain Mike’s or Area 51.
+At 65 feet on top of the ledge and 80 feet at the sand, Scarface is a great site for novice to experienced drift divers.
 For the new-comers, the top of the ledge has a series of bowls that are home to many species of tropical fish.
 Sixty (60) different species are the norm here.
-Five(5) species of angel fishes, three (3) species of butterfly fishes, three (3) species of hamlets, several species of Wrasses, five or six (5-6) species of Grunts, Yellowhead Jawfishes, barracuda, southern rays, Atlantic Spadefish, Yellowtail Snapper, Blennies, Gobies and many more all call “Scarface” home.
-Experienced divers enjoy poking around under the ledges for the napping Loggerhead Turtles, Nurse Sharks, or “Scarface’s” Green Moray Eel offspring (often five to six feet long) who may be guarding a hole or free-swimming in search of a meal.
+Five species of angel fishes, three species of butterfly fishes, three species of hamlets, several species of wrasses, five or six species of grunts, yellowhead jawfishes, barracuda, southern rays, Atlantic spadefish, yellowtail snapper, blennies, gobies and many more all call Scarface home.
+Experienced divers enjoy poking around under the ledges for the napping loggerhead turtles, nurse sharks, or Scarface’s green moray eel offspring (often five to six feet long) who may be guarding a hole or free-swimming in search of a meal.
 With the gorgeous, easy to navigate ledge, and so many fish and other marine critters, “Scarface” is drift-diving crowd-pleaser.

 Spadefish Point is a partial high-ledge dive site that has a series of cul-de-sacs carved into the top of the ledge.
 As divers drift north they have several choices of depths.
-Along the bottom of the ledge at around 80′ one might encounter napping loggerhead turtles, a nurse shark, or a Goliath Grouper.
-Choosing to cruise the top edge of the ledge between 65′ and 75′, a diver can look down along the ledge and look to the East on top of the edge are the chances of seeing the green Morays that live in the crevices of the ledge and the green, Hawksbill, and Loggerhead Turtles that are most often found on top of the ledge.
-About half-way through this dive in one of the cul-de-sacs is a gorgeous arch usually protected by a school of Porkfish, The arch stands away from the secondary shallow ledge and offers a terrific opportunity for photographers.
+Along the bottom of the ledge at around 80 feet one might encounter napping Loggerhead turtles, a Nurse shark, or a Goliath grouper.
+Choosing to cruise the top edge of the ledge between 65 and 75 feet, a diver can look down along the ledge and there is a good chance of seeing the green morays that live in the crevices of the ledge or the Green, Hawksbill, and Loggerhead Turtles that are most often found on top of the ledge.
+About half-way through this dive in one of the cul-de-sacs is a gorgeous arch usually protected by a school of porkfish.
+The arch stands away from the secondary shallow ledge and offers a terrific opportunity for photographers.
 The other cul-de-sacs (mostly in the 60′ to 70′ range) are home to many tropical fish.
-Angelfish, Hamlets, Wrasses, Grunts, Blennies, and Gobles make these “aquariums” home.
-As an easy dive to navigate and dive at no deeper than 75′ if a diver chooses, “Spadefish Point” has much to offer both the novice and the experienced diver.
+Angelfish, hamlets, wrasses, grunts, blennies, and gobies make these aquariums home.
+An easy dive to navigate and dive at no deeper than 75 feet if a diver chooses, Spadefish Point has much to offer both the novice and the experienced diver.

-The dive site that never disappoints” Tunnels is a spectacular site because it always has big animals.
-Soon after the drop as divers approach the first “tunnel” Reef Sharks are the greeters to see who the visitors are.
-Spear fishermen are warned that this is no place to shoot a fish unless one is prepared to deal with half a dozen ‘friends” looking for a free meal.
-For the sightseer, this greeting is quick as a wink, you should be looking to the East as you approach the ledge.
-Sharing the first tunnel area are usually three to five (3-5) goliath groupers who, being quite shy, slowly moving West over the sand as the divers approach.
-The slower we go, the more likely we are to get a close look at these behemoth fish.
-Moving North along the ledge divers almost always encounter schools of Atlantic Spadefish.
-One of the most diver-tolerant fish, a diver can slowly swim through the school of Atlantic Spadefish and catch the magic of their human-like faces.
-Be sure to look occasionally to the West into the sand away from the ledge for ENORMOUS Southern Rays buried in the sand with only their eyes showing.
-Several Cobia may give a ray’s position away as they wait patiently for the ray to stir up a tasty meal.
-Loggerhead, green, and Hawksbill Turtles may be on topof the ledge or napping underneath.
-Twenty-five minutes into the dive under a substantial ledge, several Goliath Groupers (especially in late summer) will be looking the curious diver right in the face as the diver peers into the cave-like darkness.
+The dive site that never disappoints!
+Tunnels is a spectacular site because it always has big animals.
+Soon after the drop, as divers approach the first tunnel, Reef sharks are the greeters to see who the visitors are.
+Spear fishermen are warned that this is no place to shoot a fish unless one is prepared to deal with half a dozen friends looking for a free meal.
+For the sightseer, this greeting is quick as a wink.
+Divers should look east as they approach the ledge.
+Sharing the first tunnel area are usually three to five Goliath groupers who, being quite shy, slowly move west over the sand as the divers approach.
+The slower divers go, the more likely they are to get a close look at these behemoth fish.
+Moving North along the ledge divers almost always encounter schools of Atlantic spadefish.
+One of the most diver-tolerant fish, a diver can slowly swim through the school of Atlantic spadefish and catch the magic of their human-like faces.
+Be sure to look occasionally to the west into the sand away from the ledge for ENORMOUS Southern rays buried in the sand with only their eyes showing.
+Several cobia may give a ray’s position away as they wait patiently for the ray to stir up a tasty meal.
+Loggerhead, Green, and Hawksbill turtles may be on to pof the ledge or napping underneath.
+Twenty-five minutes into the dive, under a substantial ledge, several Goliath groupers (especially in late summer) will be looking the curious diver right in the face as the diver peers into the cave-like darkness.
 Bring a light for this one.
 Finally, if there is a moderate current, the nitrox divers will reach the Donut Hole section of the Tunnels; this place ALWAYS has something spectacular – Reef sharks live here.
 A diver might find them napping in the Hole or cruising to the east of the Hole.
-Goliath Groupers like to hide under the small ledge.
+Goliath groupers like to hide under the small ledge.
 Nurse sharks know this spot well.
-Loggerhead turtles find refuge here, sometimes right next to a nurse shark or a reef shark.
-Gag groupers and black groupers hunt in this area.
+Loggerhead turtles find refuge here, sometimes right next to a Nurse shark or a Reef shark.
+Gag groupers and Black groupers hunt in this area.
 The Donut Hole is a phenomenal end to this unparalleled dive.